Sanketr62/Portfolio-webpage/README.md

 # Personal Portfolio
-A simple landing page for a cntest in college.
+A simple landing page for a contest in college.